Communote/communote.github.io/doc/install_maintenance.md

 COMMUNOTE_INSTALL_DIR/communote/bin/shutdown.bat
 ```

-## 3.3 Updating a Communote installation
+## 3.3 Update a Communote installation

 To update an existing Communote installation to a new version you can follow the steps below.